MicrosoftDocs/VBA-Docs/api/Publisher.FindReplace.MatchWidth.md

 ## Example

-The following example finds each occurance of the word "width" in the active document and applies bold formatting.
+The following example finds each occurrence of the word "width" in the active document and applies bold formatting.
 The  **MatchWidth** property is set to **False** so that full or half width characters will both be found.
 For example, this search will apply bold formatting to the word "width" (half-width characters) and the word " w i d t h" (full-width characters).

 ```vb